Procedures

 • Length of surgery: 3-4 hours

-• Discomfort: You will be given oral pain medication for the first week following surgery.
-Keeping your arms elevated will help swelling.
+• Discomfort: Oral pain medication will be provided for the first week following surgery.
+Keeping your arms elevated will help reduce swelling.

-• Swelling and bruising: You will be swollen for several days to weeks, and bruising if variable.
+• Swelling and bruising: Expect to be swollen for several days to weeks, with variable bruising.

-• Results: Final results are 3-6 months, with the scar gradually fading over a year.
+• Results: Final results are visible in 3-6 months, with the scar gradually fading over a year.

 Dermabrasion